surifirstpin/biplus_documentation/docs/Visualization.md

 **Reference Line** is used to refer specific values by applying colors to it.

 03. Y-Axis

 **Axis type** type of axis used in charts.

-**Label field Label the field name in Y-axis using grid display, including or excluding zero and aligning left or right position to y-axis
+**Label field** Label the field name in Y-axis using grid display, including or excluding zero and aligning left or right position to y-axis

-Reference Line is used to refer the particular values by colouring and this is optional Format Section
+**Reference Line**  is used to refer specific values by applying colors to it.

+4. Format Section

 Condition BiPlus set the condition on field values Format on used to set the format on particular column field Value  specify the condition for which you want to apply the format